Operation Dervish (1941): Arctic route

+Arctic Ocean

+Between Greenland and Norway are some of the most stormy waters of the world's oceans, 1440 km of water under gales full of snow, sleet and hail.
+The cold Arctic water was met by the Gulf Stream, warm water from the Gulf of Mexico, which became the North Atlantic Drift.
+Arriving at the south-west of England the drift moves between Scotland and Iceland; north of Norway the drift splits.
+One stream bears north of Bear Island to Svalbard and a southern stream follows the coast of Murmansk into the Barents Sea.
+The mingling of cold Arctic water and warmer water of higher salinity generates thick banks of fog for convoys to hide in but the waters drastically reduced the effectiveness of ASDIC as U-boats moved in waters of differing temperatures and density.

+In winter, polar ice can form as far south as 80 km off the North Cape and in summer it can recede to Svalbard.
+The area is in perpetual darkness in winter and permanent daylight in the summer and can make air reconnaissance almost impossible.
+Around the North Cape and in the Barents Sea the sea temperature rarely rises about 4° Celsius and a man in the water will die unless rescued immediately.
+The cold water and air makes spray freeze on the superstructure of ships, which has to be removed quickly to avoid the ship becoming top-heavy.
+Conditions in U-boats were, if anything, worse the boats having to submerge in warmer water to rid the superstructure of ice.
+Crewmen on watch were exposed to the elements, oil lost its viscosity, nuts froze and sheared off.
+Heaters in the hull were too demanding of current and could not be run continuously.

 Prelude

 Plans

 The Dervish convoy was part of a series of operations in the Arctic during August 1941.
-In July the British had conducted Operation EF, an attack on the ports of Kirkenes and Petsamo by carrier aircraft, while the fast minelayer HMS Adventure had run to Archangel with a cargo of parachute mines.
+In July the British had conducted Operation EF, an attack on the ports of Kirkenes and Petsamo by carrier aircraft, while the fast minelayer HMS Adventure had run to Arkhangelsk with a cargo of parachute mines.
 At the end of July a cruiser force commanded by Rear Admiral Philip Vian had investigated the Spitzbergen archipelago for signs of German activity and had destroyed a weather station on Hope Island.
-In August a convoy of six ships loaded with war materiel was to sail to Archangel, together with a contingent of RAF personnel to prepare the way for Operation Strength, a plan to fly 48 Hurricane fighters from the aircraft carrier HMS Argus to airfields in Russia, in a similar manner to the Club Run operations in the Mediterranean.
+In August a convoy of six ships loaded with war materiel was to sail to Arkhangelsk, together with a contingent of RAF personnel to prepare the way for Operation Strength, a plan to fly 48 Hurricane fighters from the aircraft carrier HMS Argus to airfields in Russia in a similar manner to the Club Run operations in the Mediterranean.
 At the same time Vian was to return to Spitzbergen and evacuate the population in Operation Gauntlet.